ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

   ...
 };
 ```
 So, we have rules, now we need to browse as long as we are in a valid context and save the token.
-Easy to go!
+Easy to go !

-### Tokenizer in action!
+### Tokenizer in action !

-While we get the state of the current token, ex : `TOK_WORD`, we need to browse the current string until the contexte state are changed.
+While we get the state of the current token, ex : `TOK_WORD`, we need to browse the current string until the context state are changed.
 ```cpp
 unsigned int i = 1;
 unsigned int token_type = g_get_tok_type[g_get_chr_class[string[0]]];